hasitha93/ToyRobotSimulator/README.md

 ## Running the Tests
-1. Navigate to the 'ToyRobotSimulator.Tests' folder:
+1. Navigate to the `ToyRobotSimulator.Tests` folder:
 ```bash
 cd ToyRobotSimulator/ToyRobotSimulator.Tests
 ```